princeofdream/picocom/doc/ppcom.1.md

   case.
 Picocom exits with a success exit status.

 - Zero bytes are read from the standard input.
-This usually means that whatever was connected to picocom's standard input has been closed or, if a file was connected, then picocom has read up to the end of the file.
-In this case, if the **--exit-after** option is *not* given, picocom stops reading from the standard input, and keeps operating normally (i.e. writing to, and reading from, the serial port) until its output queue empties.
-When this happens, picocom waits for the O/S serial port output buffer to drain and then (subject to the **--noreset** and **--hangup** options) resets the serial port to it's initial settings, clears the modem-control lines, and exits.
-If the **--exit-after** option is given then, again, picocom stops reading from the standard input and continues operating normally but, in this case, it does so until it becomes idle for the specified amount of time, before exiting.
+This usually means that whatever was connected to ppcom's standard input has been closed or, if a file was connected, then ppcom has read up to the end of the file.
+In this case, if the **--exit-after** option is *not* given, ppcom stops reading from the standard input, and keeps operating normally (i.e. writing to, and reading from, the serial port) until its output queue empties.
+When this happens, ppcom waits for the O/S serial port output buffer to drain and then (subject to the **--noreset** and **--hangup** options) resets the serial port to it's initial settings, clears the modem-control lines, and exits.
+If the **--exit-after** option is given then, again, ppcom stops reading from the standard input and continues operating normally but, in this case, it does so until it becomes idle for the specified amount of time, before exiting.
 Picocom exits with a success exit status.

 - Picocom is killed by the TERM or INT signal, or an unrecoverable error occurs.
-In this case picocom behaves as if it had received the exit command, that is: The contents of the output queue and the contents of the O/S serial port output buffer are discarded (flushed).
-Then, subject to the **--noreset** and **--hangup** options, the serial port is reset to its original settings, the modem control lines are cleared, and picocom exits with a failure status.
+In this case ppcom behaves as if it had received the exit command, that is: The contents of the output queue and the contents of the O/S serial port output buffer are discarded (flushed).
+Then, subject to the **--noreset** and **--hangup** options, the serial port is reset to its original settings, the modem control lines are cleared, and ppcom exits with a failure status.